-SeaDoo XP GPS Speedometer
+1996 SeaDoo XP GPS Speedometer Gauge Replacement

 This is because older Sea-Doo watercraft used a speed sensor with a paddle wheel assembly to track speed.
-Not only were these highly inaccurate, they are also prone to failure, hard to find, and the parts are often expensive to replace.
-If your original Sea Doo XP speedometer is not working, rather than replace it with another expensive factory unit, a SeaDoo XP GPS Speedometer swap may be the better choice.
+Not only were these highly inaccurate, Seadoo XP speedometer wheels are also prone to failure (break or wear out and bind up).
+They are also no longer produced and are often hard to find, making these parts expensive to replace.

 1996 SeaDoo XP GPS Speedometer